kbridson/rails-demos-and-deets-2021-test/demo-new-rails-project.md

     </p>
     </div>

-1. Open the `quiz-me` project folder in VS Code and familiarize yourself with the directory structure.
+1. Open the `quiz-me` project folder in VS Code (using the command `code quiz-me`) and familiarize yourself with the Rails project directory structure.

-1. Change directory into the `quiz-me` folder (`cd quiz-me`), and create a new project-specific gemset by running the following command:
+1. In the terminal, change directory into the `quiz-me` folder (`cd quiz-me`), and create a new project-specific gemset by running the following command:

     ```bash
-    rvm use ruby-2.6.3@quiz-me --ruby-version --create
+    rvm use ruby-2.6.5@quiz-me --ruby-version --create
     ```

     This command will create two files, `.ruby-gemset` and `.ruby-version`, if they do not already exist to store the Ruby version and gemset information for RVM.